OTHRegensburgMedieninformatik/SPL-for-C/README.md

     make
     make install

-### Compiling and running examples
+## Compiling and running the C example programs
+The library comes with several example programs that demonstrate the capability of the library but can also be used as student assignments.

-You need to copy the compiled jar file from build/lib to c/examples.
+**Caution:** You need to copy the compiled jar file from build/lib to c/examples.
 From there run make to compile the examples.

 ## TODO